 c.
 Additional Impairment or Wage Loss.
 If the employee indicates that he or she wishes to claim additional Part E compensation due to increased permanent impairment as a result of an accepted covered illness, or additional compensation for another calendar year of qualifying wage-loss, the CE follows established procedures for facilitating these claims.

 d.
 State Workers’ Compensation.
-If the employee indicates that he or she has filed for or received state workers’ compensation benefits after the receipt of an award of Part E benefits, the CE ensures that all of the information requested concerning the state workers’ compensation benefits filed for or received has been provided.
+If the employee indicates that he or she has filed for or received state workers’ compensation benefits after the receipt of an award of Part E benefits, the CE ensures that the employee provides all the requested information concerning the state workers’ compensation benefits filed for or received.

 e.
 Tort Awards or Settlements.
-If the employee indicates that, since receiving an award of benefits under Part E, he or she has received a tort award or settlement (other than for a claim for workers’ compensation) in connection with a lawsuit alleging exposure to a toxic substance for which the Part E award was received, the CE ensures that all of the information requested concerning the tort award or settlement has been provided.
+If the employee indicates that since receiving an award of benefits under Part E, he or she has received a tort award or settlement (other than for a claim for workers’ compensation) in connection with a lawsuit alleging exposure to a toxic substance for which the Part E award was received, the CE ensures that the employee provides all the requested information concerning the tort award or settlement.

 a.
 Initial Requests.
-Form EE-13 lists employees who worked at DOE facilities in the state in question whose claims for compensation under Part E were accepted during the 12 months preceding issuance of the Form EE-13.
+Form EE-13 lists employees who worked at Department of Energy (DOE) facilities in the state in question whose claims for compensation under Part E were accepted during the 12 months preceding issuance of the Form EE-13.
 For each employee, the list contains the following information: